ghi-electronics/due-samples/Demo/Javascript/README.md

-Demo application in javascript can be found at: F:\Brainpad\due-samples\docs
+Demo application sources for JavaScript can be found at: \due-samples\docs